muscbridge/PyDesigner/README.md

 **Note:** If you need a stable and tested build, download the most recent release from the [Release tab](https://github.com/m-ama/PyDesigner/releases).
 Click on `Source code (zip)` link and decompress (unzip) to any folder you desire.

 ## Running PyDesigner
+With PyDesigner installed and ready to run, let's floor the pedal.

 ### Before Running PyDesigner
 Ensure that all your DICOMS are converted to NifTi files and that all diffusion series have a valid `.json` file, as well as `.bvec` and `.bval` files where applicable.
 Dicom to nifti conversion can be done with [dcm2niix available for download here](https://github.com/rordenlab/dcm2niix).

 Ensure that none of your file or folder names contain a period (aside from the file extension; eg. DKI.nii).

 ### To Run PyDesigner
 Switch to the appropriate conda environment; run `conda activate dmri` if you followed this guide.
 Then, for any given subject, call PyDesigner with the relevant flags:

 ```